 Buguri Reading Library/ Hasirudala

-Couple of years back, I visited Buguri reading library at Sarakki (near Banashankari Metro station) set up by Hasirudala team.
+Couple of years ago, I visited the Buguri reading library at Sarakki (near Banashankari Metro station) set up by the Hasirudala team.
 I absolutely loved their work.
 They have a good collection of books and any kid in the area interested in reading them is welcome there.
 They are open to external volunteers on certain days of the week.
-I visited their place couple of times and was mighty impressed by the way they are organized, rapport kids have with the team, freedom given to kids in choosing the books, their reward system that motivate kids to read more books, and most importantly the way kids mingled with us without an iota of hesitation.
-I hope to visit again post the Corona season.
+I visited their place a couple of times and was mighty impressed by the way they are organized, the rapport kids have with the team, freedom given to kids in choosing the books, their reward system that motivates kids to read more books, and most importantly the way kids mingled with us without an iota of hesitation.
+I hope to visit again after the Covid season.

 Light Lives